-This tutorial explains how to create a new WordPress post on your website for your blog, magazine or other custom post type like portfolio or gallery.
+This tutorial explains how to create a new WordPress post on your website for your blog, magazine, or other custom post types, like portfolio or gallery.

 Learn How to Create a New WordPress Post

 This tutorial explains how to create new posts on your WordPress website.
-First you need to log in your site wp-admin panel and go to Posts -> Add New.
+Firstly, you need to log in to your site wp-admin panel and go to Posts -> Add New.